Get Certified

 • Submit all raw data (paper or electronic) by 4:00 PM.

-• Specify rating methods (automated, semi-automated, or manual) during registration.
+• Specify rating methods (automated or semi-automated) during registration.

-• Teamwork is required for all rating methods.
+• Teamwork is expected for all rating methods.

-• Vendors must bring personal protective equipment and necessary tools.
+• Registrants must bring personal protective equipment and necessary tools.

 • Fees are non-refundable and apply each time the exam is taken.